-The City would extend electricity to the Urban Reserve parcel, if it develops in the future.
+The Richland site includes a 60-kV line that traverses the site along the proposed extension of Westside Drive.
+The southern portion of the Chan parcel includes the 230- kV transmission corridor.
+Power lines, electrical wiring and appliances all produce electric and magnetic fields.
+Development of the project area would increase the number of people who would be exposed to potential risks associated with EMF.
+Residential uses are proposed adjacent to the WAPA corridor throughout the plan area.
+Public uses within the transmission corridors will be limited to parking and low-density recreational activities such as undeveloped nature areas and trails.
 Roseville Electric measures electric and magnetic fields along transmission lines, substations, and other electrical equipment.
 In addition, measurements can be made on customer's premises at their request.
-Implementation of the City's General Plan policies including appropriate setbacks from transmission corridors would ensure that impacts would be less than significant.
+Implementation of the City's General Plan policies including appropriate setbacks from the corridor would ensure that impacts would be less than significant.